Consumers often ask us how they can check if the business or trader they are dealing with is legitimate or genuine.

 Business cards, registration numbers or other forms of identification do not necessarily prove that a business or trader is legitimate.

 If you are in any doubt about the credentials of a business or trader that you are dealing with, do some research and verify any information they provide.
 If you are not satisfied it is better to deal with someone else.

 Companies, businesses and other traders must be registered before they can operate legally in Australia.
 While having the correct registrations doesn't guarantee that the company or business is totally genuine, it is a good start.

 All Australian companies must be registered with the Australian Securities and Investments Commission (ASIC).
 Companies registered under the Corporations Act 2001 can conduct business throughout Australia without needing to register in individual state and territory jurisdictions.

 The ASIC website has several registers that you can search for free, such as the Organisations and Business Names register, which indexes Australian corporate and registered business names.
 It also includes some incorporated associations.

 If the business is not a company (such as a sole trader, a joint venture or a partnership), it will need to be registered in each state and territory where it operates.

-Search the Organisations and Business Names register on the ASIC website or the Australian Government website www.business.gov.au using the ABN Lookup function.
+Search the Organisations and Business Names register on the ASIC website or the Australian Government ABN Lookup website.

 Many companies, businesses, tradespeople and professional service providers need some sort of additional registration or licence before they can operate their business.
 These licensing systems help industries maintain professional standards and encourage consumer confidence.